rklymentiev/rklymentiev.com/content/post/computational-models-of-behavior-pt1/index.md

 ## Data generation

 For this article, we will generate **artificial** data, but we will treat it as **real-life** data (at least most of the time).
 In other words, we will generate data with a set of parameter values, but then we will try to recover them using the modeling.
-On the one hand, this will open room for a quantitative assessment of model fitting techniques (since we know the ground truth).
+On the one hand, this will allow to perform a quantitative assessment of model fitting techniques (since we know the ground truth).
 On the other hand, we can see how to perform a model fitting in a "real-life".

 We will use the model adapted from Seymour et al. (2012)[^5].
 Parameters of the model are: